mickfuzz/pxt-skillmap-sample/skillmap.md

 ### static-enemies

-* name: Add static enemy
+* name: Add Static Enemies
 * type: tutorial
 * description: Learn to add a simple static enemy or hazard to your game
 * tags: easy